The Fifth Yale Immunobiology Student Symposium

 THE 2014 IMMUNOBIOLOGY GRADUATE STUDENT SYMPOSIUM:

-Dr. Carl H. June, MD
+Dr. Carl H. Jun

 Dr. June is the Richard W. Vague Professor of Immunotherapy, Pathology and Laboratory Medicine and Director of the Translational Research Program at the University of Pennsylvania.
 He received a BS from the Naval Academy in Annapolis in 1971 and an MD from Baylor College of Medicine in Houston in 1979.
 He received training in immunology and malaria research at the World Health Organization in Geneva, Switzerland and did his post- doctoral training in transplantation biology at the Fred Hutchinson Cancer Research Center in Seattle.
 From 1986–1999 he rose through the ranks in the Departments of Medicine and Cell and Molecular Biology at the Uniformed Services University for the Health Sciences in Bethesda, Maryland before assuming his current position as a tenured Professor at the University of Pennsylvania in 1999.
 Currently, his research laboratory studies various mechanisms of lymphocyte activation that relate to immune tolerance and adoptive immunotherapy.
 The June laboratory has pioneered the use of genetically engineered killer T cells to target and eradicate tumors in leukemia patients.